thegedge/personal-site/_posts/dev/2010-12-10-elided-labels-in-qt.md

 whose horizontal size policy is `Qt::Ignored` will have its text clipped instead of having an ellipsis at the end (or somewhere in there).
-I whipped together a simple extension to `QLabel` that puts an ellipsis at the end based on the current size of the label. <!-- more --> It's not complete in general (e.g., doesn't really support multiple lines), but for me it gets the job done.
+I whipped together a simple extension to `QLabel` that puts an ellipsis at the end based on the current size of the label.
+It's not complete in general (e.g., doesn't really support multiple lines), but for me it gets the job done.
 Feel free to use this code for whatever purpose you please (i.e., it's in the public domain).

 * [elidedlabel.hpp](http://www.cs.mun.ca/~gedge/code/elidedlabel.hpp)
 * [elidedlabel.cpp](http://www.cs.mun.ca/~gedge/code/elidedlabel.cpp)